Gaussian beam: Wave equation

 Using this form along with the paraxial approximation, ∂^{2}u/∂z^{2} can then be essentially neglected.
-Since solutions of the electromagnetic wave equation only hold for polarizations which are orthogonal to the direction of propagation (z), we have without loss of generality considered the polarization to be in the x direction so that we now solve a scalar equation for u(x, y, z).
+Since solutions of the electromagnetic wave equation only hold for polarizations that are orthogonal to the direction of propagation (z), we have, without loss of generality, considered the polarization to be in the x direction so that we now solve a scalar equation for u(x, y, z).

 Substituting this solution into the wave equation above yields the paraxial approximation to the scalar wave equation: